WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 #No. 1.
 Hire A 4×4 In Namibia

-A 4×4 will undeniably cost more but the comfort of driving with being higher up as well as the larger tyres and the safety aspects. will definitely make the investment worthwhile as well as being able to drive a little faster without feeling unsteady.
-These usually come in at around US $70 per day.
+The 4×4 option does cost more but the comfort of driving, being higher up, having bigger tyres and the safety aspects. will definitely make the investment worthwhile .
+You will feel a lot more steady at the speed limits too.
+A 4WD would typically cost around US $70 per day.

 We chose to hire a Toyota Hilux 2.4 4WS, which could actually seat five people and used the back seats for our luggage as the end portion, where the spare tyres are stored can get somewhat sandy!
 You’ll thank us for this advice when you’re visiting the areas of Sossusvlei, Deadvlei, Etosha National Park as well as The Skeleton Coast.